Bronwen Neil: Career and research

 Neil received her PhD from the Australian Catholic University in 1999.
 Her doctoral thesis was entitled A critical edition of Anastasius Bibliothecarius' Latin translation of Greek documents pertaining to the life of Maximus the Confessor, with an analysis of Anastasius' translation methodology, and an English translation of the Latin text.

 Neil has published widely on the Byzantine empire and the early Church, including nine monographs.
 She is Director of the Centre for Ancient Cultural Heritage and Environment at Macquarie University.

-Neil is an Institute of Advanced Study Fellow at Trevelyan College, Durham University (January - March 2020).
+Neil is an Institute of Advanced Study Fellow at Trevelyan College, Durham University (January – March 2020).
 She is a Research Fellow in the Department of Biblical and Ancient Studies at the University of South Africa.
 She was the President of the Australian Association for Byzantine Studies.
 She has written for The Conversation.
+She was elected a Fellow of the Australian Academy of the Humanities in 2012.